LelsersLasers/Advanced-Honors-Comp-Sci/Lab4/README.md

 ## notes

-- Title search for song
-    - Sort by popularity
+- Image input
 - Field for inputing number of songs to recommend
-- Image input
 - UI/Looks/etc
 - 2 servers?
 1 for graphs b/c must be single threaded, other for predict which can be multi-threaded or multi-process